A Coastal Drive Through Palos Verdes, CA | How To Local Travel Guide

 Alright, technically this isn’t in Palos Verdes.
 However, this spot offers some beautiful views of the Palos Verdes Hills and Peninsula so I thought I’d include it.
 A photo really doesn’t do it justice.
 This is also a great beach to visit after your coastal drive for some quality rest and relaxation.

-Visiting Miramar Park and Torrance Beach, California
+Visiting Miramar Park and Torrance Beach in California with a nice ratio of scenic views to crowds

 My afternoon in Palos Verdes had me falling in love with my state all over again.